Clifra-Jones/Meraki-API-V1/README.md

 This will prompt you to set a password on your vault.
 You should do this for interactive system.
 You can set -Authentication and -Interaction to 'none' to not set a password on the vault.
 This  should only be done on system that need to operate in non-interactive mode, such as scheduled tasks.
 This should only be done on a secure computer under a secure user profile.

 If the vault is secured by a password, you will be prompted for it when you run the first function in your PowerShell session.
-You will not be prompted of the password again for subsequent functions while the current powershell session remains active.
+You will not be prompted for the password again for subsequent functions while the current powershell session remains active.

 ### Create a Secure Configuration